What is the Effective Annual Rate (EAR)?

 - i = nominal rate or the given annual rate of interest

 The EAR is equal to the nominal rate only if the compounding is done annually.
-As the number of compounding periods increase, the effective annual rate increases.
-If it is continuous compounding, the EAR is as follows:
+As the number of compounding periods increase, the EAR increases.
+If it is continuous compounding formula, the EAR is as follows:

-Effective Annual Rate Formula (in case of continuous compounding) = ei – 1
+Effective Annual Rate (in case of continuous compounding) = ei – 1

 Hence, calculation of Effective annual rate depends on two factors: